alex-oleshkevich/imia/README.md

     - bearer token
     - any token (customizable)
     - API key
+- Authentication middleware
-- Authentication middleware with fallback strategies (when it cannot authenticate user):
+    - with fallback strategies:
         - redirect to an URL
         - raise an exception
         - do nothing
+    - with optional URL protection
+    - with option URL exclusion from protection
+- User Impersonation (stateless and stateful)
 - [WIP] Remember me
-- [WIP] User Impersonation
 - [WIP] Two-Factory flow

 ## Quick start